 WARNING: This article contains descriptions of sexual abuse against children.
 Please take care.

-Daniel Brass Raharaha Nehemia - also known as Brass Boyboy Nehemia and Brass Boyboy Raharaha - went on trial this week in the Auckland District Court on nine charges of sexually assaulting three boys between 1977 and 1999.
+Daniel Brass Raharaha Nehemia - also known as Brass Boyboy Nehemia and Brass Boyboy Raharaha - is facing nine charges of sexually assaulting three boys between 1977 and 1999.

-Last year Nehemia pleaded not guilty to three charges of indecencies between males, four of indecencies with a boy under the age of 12 and two of sexual violation by unlawful sexual connection.
+Nehemia has pleaded not guilty to three charges of indecencies between males, four of indecencies with a boy under the age of 12 and two of sexual violation by unlawful sexual connection.

 It is unclear whether the Ratana Church knew of his previous convictions when he was elevated to ministerial status.

 Nehemia's trial in the Auckland District Court began this morning before Judge Russell Collins and a jury.